CARBOHYDRATE-CHEMISTRY

 A:

-Carbohydrates play an enormous number of key roles in nature (fertilization, immune response, tissue compatibility) to ensure proper biochemical functions.
-The field of glycobiology is currently evolving.
+Carbohydrates play key roles in nature (fertilization, immune response, tissue compatibility) to ensure proper biochemical functions.
+Glycobiology research reveals how sugars function in nature.

 Q: What can I learn?

-A: Organic synthesis, NMR techniques, Mass spectrometry techniques, some biochemical techniques.
+A: Organic synthesis, NMR techniques, Mass spectrometry techniques.

 Q: How long does it take to graduate?